chameleonTK/produce-and-consume/README.md

 # Producers and Consumers
-A simple single-player strategy game.
+Producers and Consumers is a simple single-player strategy game.
 It is played on a rectangular grid having a goal to maximize the score.
-Before the game starts, the player places items on the cells of the grid.
+The player places items on the cells of the grid.
+Once the game is started, the game will runs automatically and produces a **final score** without any player interaction.
+The score is calculated by the number of products consumed divided by products produced.
 There are both command-line interface and graphical user interface.

 <p align="center">
   <img width="460" height="493" src="img/gui.png">